 India's GDP falls by -23.9 %; Sharpest contraction on record

-New Delhi, Aug 31: India's gross domestic product or GDP contracted by 23.9 per cent in the April-June period, official data showed today.
+New Delhi, Aug 31: India's gross domestic product or GDP contracted by 23.9 per cent in the April-June period, official data showed on Monday.

 Agriculture was the only outlier as all other sectors, including manufacturing, construction and services, suffered steep declines.